IBM/migrate-app-to-openshift-using-ta/README.md

 ## 1. Install IBM Cloud Pak for Applications

-Please refer to this [video](https://www.youtube.com/watch?v=gBI0ApHUFSs) to install IBM Cloud Pak for Applications.
+Please refer to this [video](https://www.youtube.com/watch?v=gBI0ApHUFSs) to install IBM Cloud Pak for Applications on the IBM managed OpenShift cluster.

 ## 2. Get started with the Transformation Advisor

-To get started with the Transformation Advisor:
+As part of IBM Cloud Pak for Applications, Transformation Advisor is a tool that helps businesses modernize and migrate their applications from on-premises environments to the cloud.
+Please refer [docs](https://www.ibm.com/support/knowledgecenter/SS5Q6W/welcome.html) to learn more about Transformation Advisor.
+The following instructions will help you to get started with the Transformation Advisor:

 * Select the project `cp4a` on the Openshift console, and open `Cloud Pak for Applications`.
  ![open_cloudpak](doc/source/images/open_cloudpak.png)